Salihz/selenium-python-swaglabs/README.md

 # selenium-python-swaglabs

 This is a sample project with Selenium tests for [SwagLabs] website.
-Toolchain used for this project is:
+Tools used for this project is:
 - Selenium (Python): https://www.selenium.dev/
 - PyTest: https://docs.pytest.org/en/latest/